Surprisingly, many document processing systems can’t handle everyday document data projects. Yours included!

 The only successful systems in production today are based on supervised machine learning.
 The systems that tout an AI that learns as you use it are misleading at best - and worse, they just don’t work in production.

-Even the leaders in AI research have recently said that big data will not solve the AI problem - only cleaner source data and the ability for each organization to build their own AI system will solve AI’s problems.
+Even the leaders in AI research have recently said that big data will not solve the AI problem - only cleaner source data and the ability for each organization to build their own AI document processing system will solve AI’s problems.
 That’s exactly what a good supervised machine learning system does.

 It allows a trained product administrator to “train” or “teach” the system how to treat a specific document.
 The problem is the word “train.”
 We tend to think that’s a simple one-time process, but it’s not.